-Since we launched our web console, configuring an application is difficult.
+Since we launched our web console, configuring an application has been difficult.
 You can't do it from the web console.
-You have to edit the .qovery.yml from your repository, commit, and push your changes to apply them, which is inconsistent and definitely not the experience that we want to offer to our users.
+You have to edit the .qovery.yml from your repository, commit, and push your changes to apply them, which is inconsistent and not the experience we want to offer to our users.
 Removing the .qovery.yml means that app configuration will be possible via the Qovery web console.

 Because Qovery relies on the .qovery.yml within a git repository, managing multiple times the same repository as different apps are not possible.
 Removing the .qovery.yml will make deploying multiple times the same repository possible.

-- You need to start the same application in a "worker" mode and in "API" mode.
+- You need to start the same application in a "worker" mode and "API" mode.

-- You need to deploy an app for several customers, but each customer needs to have its own app.
+- You need to deploy an app for several customers, but each customer needs its app.

 Last but not least, more than 40% of our users were requesting mono repository support.
 Removing the .qovery.yml will make mono repository support finally possible.

-And I am not mentioning the complexity to keep in sync the .qovery.yml with our internal state...
+And I am not mentioning the complexity of keeping the .qovery.yml with our internal state...
 That's for all those reasons that we decided to get rid of the .qovery.yml file.

-In the future, we'll probably support the .qovery.yml for "Infrastructure as Code again", but in a different manner.
+In the future, we'll probably support the .qovery.yml for "Infrastructure as Code again", but differently.

 Join the community on Discord to give your feedback.

 See you next week -- same place :)